-Genotyping giant 23andme has been publicly critical of the claim that MTHFR directly impacts health outcomes in a major way, and has taken the position that the issue has been, for the most part overblown.
+The genotyping giant, 23andme has also been publicly critical of the claim that the MTHFR variants directly impact health outcomes in a major way, and has taken the position that the issue has been, for the most part, overblown.

 Note: The CDC still recommends taking folic acid, and not methylfolate, regardless of MTHFR status.

 Conditions linked to MTHFR

 While MTHFR has been linked by some alternative medical sources to a wide range of conditions, the weight of the scientific evidence links reduced MTHFR function to these conditions: